Recovering the Ancient Light and Amrita of the Vedas – Part II

 Sri Aurobindo understood the importance of recovering the veiled and lost secrets or keys of the Vedas, and it is evident that both he and Thea (Patrizia Norelli-Bachelet) made significant progress in this task of recovering Vedic Wisdom, but it is also clear that much needs to be done in terms of helping people understand, integrate and utilize what has already been recovered.
 One commenter on my “Recovering the Ancient Light and Amrita of the Vedas” post wrote: “What is Vedic wisdom?
 I understand there is a key to understand it.
 But what is to be understood?”
 I responded:

 Vedic wisdom is wisdom contained in the Vedas, i.e. wisdom conveyed and veiled by the Vedic Rishis, knowledge of the Vedic Yajna (Sacrifice), which is measured out into 12 months by the radius and vesica piscis of the 360 degree circle.
 I think of the wisdom or knowledge of the Vedic Yajna (of the Vedas) as knowledge of the unified field of Time and Space.
 The main thing to be understood is that the Rishis used myriad symbols to discuss the radius, vesica piscis and circle which are the basic building blocks of sacred geometry, sacred measure of the Yajna.
 Knowing this (i.e. utilizing this key of the Rishis' symbolic language) the Vedas will make new sense to those who are concerned with what the Rishis were trying to transmit in their cryptic language.
 It's not all that complicated.
 The Rishis embedded their gnosis of sacred geometry (and the geometry of the Vedic Yajna/Year) into their veiled symbolic language.
-The recognition of this geometric key of the should help to illuminate our world’s understanding of the Vedas which in turn should help to illuminate much of the world’s mythologies, religions and symbols.
+The recognition of this geometric key of the Vedas should help to illuminate our world’s understanding of the Vedas which in turn should help to illuminate much of the world’s mythologies, religions and symbols.
 Hopefully people that are interested in the subject will do their homework and read what I have already written about it all in length in my book and on my blog and all the links I have provided on the book page on my blog.
 [Bold emphasis added]

 In the spirit of trying to help people understand I will try to back up a bit and explain some basics.
 Our modern world’s conception of religion, yoga and spirituality (including the practice of Astrology) originated in ancient times.
 Most of our modern civilization’s ideas of divinity and sacred ritual or practices can be traced back to the Rig Veda, a collection of ancient hymns composed as a series of ten mandalas or books, each made up of hymns and verses.
 Veda means Truth (in the sense of True Vision or Seeing) and Rig mean song or praise.
 The Rig Veda is thought to have been transmitted orally until it was written down in India in Sanskrit circa 300 BCE.
 Some believe the oral tradition of the Vedas began circa 1,500 BCE and place its beginnings much further back in time (12,000-4,000 BCE) due to the astronomical and geographical references in the hymns, such as references to the Saraswati River which is thought to have dried up circa 4,000 BCE.
 The Vedic Rishis or composers of the Vedic hymns make many references to ancient forefathers or seers before them, thus the real antiquity or age of this tradition of sacred knowledge is unknown.
 David Frawley’s definition of Vedic Wisdom (from his website) may be helpful for people who know nothing of this subject.
 [1]